 The Pupil Premium is allocated to schools in respect of children from low-income families who are currently known to be eligible for Free School Meals (FSM) and children who have been looked after continuously for more than 6 months.
 As from 2012-13 this will also include students eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure).

 Schools are free to spend the Pupil Premium as they see fit to "close the gap" between children from disadvantaged circumstances and those above the low-income threshold, it is not linked to a specific child, but is to be used for overall impact.
 However, we are held accountable for how we have used the additional funding to support students from low-income families.

-In 2015/16 funding was spent on:
+In 2016/17 we spent funding on:

-In 2016/17 we intend to spend funding on:
+In 2018/19 we will spend funding on:

 The resources and activities that PP funding is used for will not change significantly in 2018/19.
 We aim to improve our communication with parents of PP students, giving them a clear plan of which activities will be funded for their daughter.
 A new policy will be produced for the website, and every communication to parents regarding a new trip or activity will clearly state the PP commitment.
 We hope this will help to support parents in knowing exactly where there is a funding expectation from them.